Locality of centred tangent cones in the Wasserstein space: Closed convex cones of centred measure fields

 \begin{rem}[Vertical convexity] A somehow surprising implication of \Cref{res:charSet0} is that $\Set_{\mu}^0$ is convex as a subset of the Banach space of measures, in the sense that $(1-\lambda) \xi_0 + \lambda \xi_1 \in \Set_{\mu}^0$ whenever $\xi_0,\xi_1 \in \Set_{\mu}^0$ and $\lambda \in [0,1]$.
 Indeed, the superposition $(1-\lambda) \xi_0 + \lambda \xi_1$ stays centred, and concentrated on the graph of $D$. \end{rem}

 \filler{ The aim of this section is to prove \Cref{res:charSet0}.
-Our strategy is to first introduce the metric orthogonal of $\Set_{\mu}^0$, and prove that $\Set_{\mu}^0 = ((\Set_{\mu}^0)^{\perp})^{\perp}$; then to characterize orthogonality with respect to $(\Set_{\mu}^0)^{\perp}$ by orthogonality with respect to a smaller subset of simpler measure fields, and derive the application $D$ from the latter.
+Our strategy is to represent $\Set_{\mu}^0$ as the set of centred measure fields that are orthogonal to a family of ``simple'' measure fields, taken as in \Cref{def:gammaf} below.
+These fields will be used to construct the application $D$.
 The key observation, which justifies our interest for centred fields, is the following.}

 \begin{lem}[Centred is local] Let $\xi,\zeta$ be measure fields, with $\xi$ centred.
 Then $\left<\xi,\zeta\right>_{\mu} \geqslant 0$, and equality happens if and only if any disintegrations $(\xi_x)_x$, $(\zeta_x)_x$ satisfy $\left<\xi_x,\zeta_x\right>_{\delta_x} = 0$ for $\mu-$almost every $x$. \end{lem}